jobcespedes/docker-compose-moodle/README.md

 ## Notes
 > Restore a specific database when postgres service starts

 A database can be automatically restored when postgres service starts.
-By placing a dump file inside 'db_dumps' folder and naming it "dump-init.sql.gz", postgres container will try to restore that file as initial database.
+By placing a dump file inside 'db_dumps' folder and naming it "dump-init.sql.gz", postgres container will try to restore that file as an initial database.
 > **IMPORTANT**: Depending of dump-init.sql.gz size, database initial availability could be delayed

 # Español